bignimbus/bignimbus.github.io/_posts/2019-08-16-methodical-html-css-development.markdown

 3. Thing 1 is messed up so I need to do it again but differently now
 4. Adjust spacing on thing 2
-5. The way I was gonna do the next thing is now not going to work for some reason
+5. The way I was gonna do the next thing is now not going to work for some reason ...
-6. Coffee
-7. I have a fantastic idea, it's gonna work

-...

 42\.
 Done!
 Just don't ask how